Verse-by-Verse Study

 What Delighted the Evangelist Paul?

-This congregation was firm, stable, steadfast, and disciplined in their faith in Jesus Christ.
+This congregation was firm, stable, steadfast, firm and disciplined in their faith in Jesus Christ.
 They stood side by side, in a solid stand, with unwavering confidence, through their faith in Christ.
 They faced together a world of universal pagan ideologies.
 Which revered immorality, loose morals, revenge, violence the world over, with Roman pride that believed that all things Roman was the best.

 Throughout the ages, many have had to stand alone against governments that hated their faith.
 This congregation stood together, loving one another, against their society that would seek to discourage and destroy their faith.